How to detect the lightest glueball: How to create the lightest glueball

-Note that it is the lightest glueball in its pure states which will be produced in the proposed experiment.
-To see this, we compare the probabilities of production of an unmixed scalar glueball and an aggregate of a glueball and a meson [Figure~\ref{gamma-gamma}, respectively, plots $(b)$ and $(c)$]: the latter is less than the former by a factor of $\alpha^2_s\approx 0.04$.
+Note that it is the pure ground state glueball which will be produced in the proposed experiment; the creation of ${\mathbb G}$ is not obscured by the mixing effects with isoscalar $q{\bar q}$ mesons.
+To see this, we compare the probabilities of production of an unmixed scalar glueball and an aggregate of a glueball and a meson [Figure~\ref{gamma-gamma}, respectively, plots $(b)$ and $(c)$]: the latter, being represented by higher perturbative orders, is suppressed by a factor of $\alpha^4_s\approx 1.6\cdot 10^{-3}$ as against the former .

-To test this prediction, it is attractive to use a photon collider, the most extensively studied prospective device (for a technical design report of the Photon Collider at TESLA see \cite{B}) having its origin in the conversion of laser photons into high-energy gamma-quanta through the Compton scattering on high-energy electrons \cite{Ginzburg}.
-Schematically, the device consists of two beams of electrons moving towards each other to the interaction point ${\bf x}_\ast$.
-The electrons collide with laser photons at a distance of about $1-5$ mm from ${\bf x}_\ast$.
-After the scattering, the photons become gamma-quanta with energy comparable to that of the electrons and follow their direction to ${\bf x}_\ast$ where they collide with similar counterpropagating gamma-quanta.
-The maximum energy $\omega$ of the gamma-quanta is given by

-where $E$ and $\omega_0$ are, respectively, the energy of the electrons and laser photons, and $m$ the electron mass.
-For example, $E=7.5$ GeV is needed if we are to convert the photon energy $\omega_0=1.17$ eV (Nd: glass laser) into the gamma-quantum energy $\omega=0.85$ GeV.

-Using a laser with a flash energy of several joules one can obtain gamma-quanta whose spot size at ${\bf x}_\ast$ will be almost equal to that of the electrons at ${\bf x}_\ast$, and the total luminocity of $\gamma\gamma$ collision will be comparable to the ``geometric'' luminocity of the electron beams.
-The energy spectrum of the gamma-quanta becomes most peaked if the initial electrons are longitudinally polarized and the laser photons are circularly polarized.
-This gives almost a factor of 4 increase of the luminosity in the high-energy peak.
-The present laser technology has all elements needed for the required photon colliders \cite{B}.
-The fact that the Stanford Linear Collider luminocity, $\approx 3\cdot 10^{30} {\rm cm}^2/{\rm s}$, is four orders of magnitude greater than the luminocity, $\approx 5\cdot 10^{26} {\rm cm}^2/{\rm s}$ (corresponding to an integrated luminosity of 480 $\mu{\rm b}^{-1}$), of the light by light scattering event in ${\rm Pb}+{\rm Pb}$ collisions at the LHC \cite{ATLAS_Collaboration} is an added reason for this statement.
+Finally, the fact that the Stanford Linear Collider luminocity, $\approx 3\cdot 10^{30} {\rm cm}^2/{\rm s}$, is four orders of magnitude greater than the luminocity $\approx 5\cdot 10^{26} {\rm cm}^2/{\rm s}$ of the light by light scattering event in ${\rm Pb} - {\rm Pb}$ collisions at the LHC \cite{ATLAS_Collaboration, Aad} counts in favor of feasibility of photon colliders with fairly high luminocity.
+This is an added reason for the proposed experiment layout.